uwcartlab/webmapping/Chapter11/readme.md

 ### I. Menu Selection

-So far, we have worked with one attribute to create the map and data visualization for the D3 lab assignment.
+So far, we have worked with one attribute to create the map and data visualization for the D3 coordinated visualization.
 However, your dataset includes least five attributes, and we want the user to be able to _reexpress_ among these attributes.
 In this lesson, we discuss how to implement the _reexpress_ operator the menu selection interface style.

-For Lab 1, you implemented the _**direct manipulation**_ interface style for your interaction operators, enabling the user to probe, drag, or click/tap graphic (non-text) interface controls or the map itself.
+For your Leaflet map, you implemented the _**direct manipulation**_ interface style for your interaction operators, enabling the user to probe, drag, or click/tap graphic (non-text) interface controls or the map itself.
 Specifically, _retrieve_ was implemented with direct manipulation of individual map features, _pan_ and _zoom_ were implemented with direct manipulation of the entire map, and _sequence_ (and possibly _zoom_) was implemented with direct manipulation of a non-map, non-legend, non-isomorphic interface widget (i.e., the slider control).

-For Lab 2, we use _menu selection_ to select one of your multivariate attributes from a list.
+For your D3 map, we use _menu selection_ to select one of your multivariate attributes from a list.
 Menu selection is considered "slightly less direct than direct", as it typically uses text rather than graphics as the _visual affordance_ for list items.
 However, men selection can include graphics alongside text, such as icons representing different list items (common for mobile), or replace text entirely with graphics (e.g., a map preview).
 Menu selection has the advantages of lower pointing mileage and great pointing efficiency while also constraining user interaction to a subset of options (versus the more free form fill-in).

 Menu selection has the added advantage of being easy to implement compared to direct manipulation.
 We make use of a simple HTML `<select>` element for _reexpress_, which provides a basic dropdown menu for attribute selection.
 Start by adding a [`<select>`](http://www.w3schools.com/tags/tag_select.asp) dropdown menu to the DOM.
 Note that the `<select>` element is merely a container for the menu; we also need to add each value we want in the menu as an [`<option>`](http://www.w3schools.com/tags/tag_option.asp) child element.
 By now, you probably have some idea of how to accomplish both of these tasks using D3 selections.
 Example 1.1 illustrates one possible set of selection blocks.